Design Tip #8 – To laminate or not to laminate? That is the question.

 Custom labels and stickers don’t have a right or wrong answer as far as laminate goes.
-A lot depends on the end use for your custom labels and stickers.
+A lot depends on the end use for your labels and stickers.
 If it’s going in the shower and you want it to last, a laminate is the way to go.
 We’ve run samples through the dishwasher and done ‘wipe downs’ with wet, hot washcloths to test our custom stickers durability for customers.
 There are other factors to consider as well.
-The ‘look’ you’re going for matters, as well as the eco footprint you want your custom labels to have.
+The ‘look’ you’re going for matters, as well as the eco-footprint you want your packaging to have.

 Design Tip #9 – Take a step back.

 Custom labels and stickers that stand up to the step back test are going to serve you well.
 If after the step back test you think your custom labels need some fixing, go for it!
-Never be afraid of a label design tweek when it’s needed.
-We all need a little change now and again!
+Never be afraid of a label design tweak when it’s needed.
+We all need a little change now and again.

 Design Tip #10 – Choose your look: gloss or matte.